Kareem2002Shimes/HTML-CSS_Website/README.md

 ## Starter Files

-For the starter files, we created a `branch` in this repository named `master`.
+For the starter files, we created a `branch` in this repository named `main`.
 You need to change the branch in the top corner of the repo then you will get the starter files and now you can clone the repo or `download` it.

 ## Getting Started